myhoger/ditto/README.md

       --port PORT           MySQL port to use
       --memsql-port MEMSQL_PORT
                             MemSQL port to use
-      --no-dump             Don't run mysqldump before reading (expects schema to already be set up)
+      --no-dump             Don't run mysqldump before reading (expects schema to already be set up) --ignore-ditto-lock   If the ditto lock is set in the database being replicated, ignore it and proceed anyways (this is intended to be used only if the ditto lock is incorrectly set when no ditto processes are active, not to allow multiple ditto processes to function simultaneously)
-      --resume-from-end     Even if the binlog replication was interrupted, start from the end of the current binlog
+      --resume-from-end     Even if the binlog replication was interrupted, start from the end of the current binlog rather than resuming from the interruption --resume-from-start   Start from the beginning of the current binlog, regardless of the current position
+      --no-blocking         Don't wait for more events on the binlog after getting to the end --log LOGLEVEL        Set the logging verbosity with one of the following options (in order of increasing verbosity): DEBUG, INFO, WARNING, ERROR, CRITICAL --mysqldump-file MYSQLDUMP_FILE
+                            Specify a file to get the mysqldump from, rather than having ditto running mysqldump itself

 The scripts directory also contains ``test_replication.py``.
 This script will replicate a specific database from MySQL to MemSQL using